A message to the campus community

 Contact you direct supervisor, PAC member or Bay College Human Resources if you have questions or concerns.
 Bay College also provides support services for employees through its free and confidential counseling service, the Employee Assistance Program (EAP).

-Per CDC guidelines and predictions of the pandemic peaking late April, all community events and scheduled meetings have been postponed and or cancelled through May.
+Per State and CDC guidelines, all community events and scheduled meetings on campus have been cancelled through August and available on a limited basis through 2020.
 For questions concerning upcoming reservations or facility rentals, please call Event Services at 906-217-4040 or email events_FROM_BAY_COLLEGE.
-Online booking of events has been suspended until further notice.
+Online event booking has been suspended until further notice.

 Visit the Workforce Training and Development website for updates regarding workforce training, conferences and course offerings.
 For more information, email mtec_FROM_BAY_COLLEGE or call Rene Lundberg at 906-217-4224 (Main Campus) or Gina Wollner at 906-302-3012 (West Campus).